Wellbeing Trends 2022: key themes from our latest report

 Parenthood during the pandemic has been a polarising experience.
 Juggling work alongside household pressures has seen a decline in mental health, with parents now the most likely to prioritise work-life balance in future roles.

-Between reduced demand and businesses closing their doors for months on end, the coronavirus pandemic has hit the UK and global economy in a way not seen since the 1930s.
+The coronavirus pandemic has hit the UK and the global economy in a way that we have not seen since the 1930s.

 Whilst working from home has caused increased pressures, we’ve also seen positive outcomes as a result of our new found flexibility.

-Between gyms being closed, fitness classes stopped and outdoor exercise limited for large parts of lockdown, we looked at how coronavirus and lockdown has affected our physical wellbeing in our latest piece of research.
+Between gyms being closed, no fitness classes and outdoor exercise limited, we looked at how lockdown has affected our physical wellbeing.

-What started as a short-term response to a global emergency looks set to change how we work and what we expect from our employers in the long term.
+What started as a short-term response to coronavirus looks set to change how we work and what we expect from our ‘new normal’.

 From a word that few people had heard of to an everyday part of conversation, furlough has been one of the major topics and sources of debate throughout the coronavirus outbreak.

-The majority of the UK’s workforce has now spent nearly three months in lockdown.
-Businesses have had to adopt new ways of working, with people managing families, the fear of job security and a change in working environment.
+The majority of the UK’s workforce has now spent nearly three months in lockdown, leaving businesses to adopt new ways of working.

 Though many businesses are taking steps towards returning to work, remote working is set to remain a key part of how we do business, with 45% of employees saying they’ll work remotely more often in the future according to our latest piece of research.

-From shops reopening to EU countries lifting border controls, we’re increasingly starting to think about going “back to normal” following the coronavirus outbreak.
-But what will this “new normal” look like when it comes to the workplace?
+From shops reopening to EU countries lifting border controls, we’re thinking about going “back to normal” following the coronavirus outbreak.

 As restrictions surrounding the coronavirus lockdown begin to be lifted, many businesses are starting the transition to a new form of normality.
 However, the world of work is not where we left it.

-Exercise is a great way to beat stress, boost our mood and keep our bodies healthy, but finding time to fit in a home workout session after a long shift or between juggling home schooling and work can be hard.
+Exercise is a great way to beat stress, boost our mood and keep our bodies healthy, but finding time to fit in a workout session can be hard.

 Between working and watching a few extra series on Netflix, it can add up to a lot of time sitting down, taking its toll on our back and overall health.